narnoura/preprocessing/README.md

 perl tokenizer.perl -l en < english_tweets.cleaned.txt > english_tweets.cleaned.tok.txt

 If the language code is not accepted, it will default to English (this is fine).

+NOTE that this script is taken from the Moses toolkit.